gsarti/website-content/content/post/iclr2020-transformers/index.md

 # Self-Attention Variants

-One of the main components in the standard Transformer layer is **scaled dot-product self-attention**, taking in input queries $Q$ of dimension $d_k$, keys $K$ of dimension $d_k$ and values $V$ of dimension $d_v$ obtained from the projection of an activation tensor $A$ and returning:
+One of the main components in the standard Transformer layer is **scaled dot-product self-attention**, which enables the modeling of dependencies regardless of their distance in the input.
+The self-attention operation projects an input activation tensor $\bf A$ to queries $Q$ of dimension $d_k$, keys $K$ of dimension $d_k$ and values $V$ of dimension $d_v$, returning a weighted version of $V$:

 $$\tag{1} \text{Attention}(Q,K,V) = \text{softmax}\Big(\frac{QK^T}{\sqrt d_k}\Big)V$$

-In the **multi-head self-attention** version, the attention function is applied in parallel to $h$ version of queries, keys and values projected with learned projections $W$, and outputs are finally concatenated and projected again to obtain final values:
+In the **multi-head self-attention** variant, the attention function is applied in parallel to $h$ version of queries, keys and values projected with learned projections $W$, and outputs are finally concatenated and projected again to obtain final values:

 $$\text{MultiHead}(Q,K,V) = \text{Concat}(\text{head}_1,\dots, \text{head}_h)W^O$$

 $$\tag{2} \text{where } \text{head}_i = \text{Attention}(QW_i^Q,KW_i^K,VW_i^V)$$

-This section presents some variations of self-attention that make it more efficient and effective for language applications.
+Standard Transformer architectures are usually composed by a pile of identical modules applying multi-head self-attention and a subsequent feedforward block in a sequential fashion.
+This section presents some variants of the self-attention component that make it more efficient and effective in the context of language applications.

 ### Long-Short Range Attention